-Based solely on our review of copies of the reports we have received and written representations provided to us from the individuals required to file the reports, we believe that each of our executive officers and directors has complied with applicable reporting requirements for transactions in our common stock during the year ended December 31, 2021, except that Mr. Clemente filed a late report on June 8, 2021; Mr. Ballard filed a late report on July 29, 2021 and Mr. Mao filed a late report on October 4, 2021.
+Based solely on our review of copies of the reports we have received and written representations provided to us from the individuals required to file the reports, we believe that each of our executive officers and directors has complied with applicable reporting requirements for transactions in our common stock during the year ended December 31, 2022, except that Mr. Ballard, Mr. Clemente and Mr. Yeung each filed a late report on March 15, 2022.
 Each late filing was a result of administrative error.